Know the Laws: New York

 Example #1: In an interview for a new job, you reveal that you are in an abusive relationship.
 The employer says something like, “Although you are well-qualified for the position, I am not hiring anyone who can’t stand up for herself and lets someone beat her up.”

 If you are not sure whether or not you have been discriminated against, you can call or visit the NYS Division of Human Rights office nearest you to speak with a staff member about your situation.
-You can find the addresses and phone numbers for the various regional offices here.
+You can find information on filing a complaint based on discrimination here and the addresses and phone numbers for the various regional offices here.